“I do have a job and yes, I spend money on Vicki! @vgunvalson #editedrealitytvisnotreal” – Brooks Ayers (@BrooksAyers), April 25, 2013, Twitter

 5. Cast members are molded into predetermined stock characters such as the weeper, the bitch, etc.

-Casting is the single most important ingredient in the success of any reality show – truth is, producers seeks out people they believe will behave in hypersensitive, bizarre or stereotypical ways (those proven to verbal outbursts, physical aggression or addiction are desired).
+Casting is the single most important ingredient in the success of any reality show – truth is, producers seek out people they believe will behave in hypersensitive, bizarre or stereotypical ways (those proven to verbal outbursts, physical aggression or addiction are desired).
 People who are overly emotional and mentally unstable offer more potential for conflict.

 6. Standards for reality casting are very low

 Standards for entry into reality casts are so low because background checks aren’t intended to ensure contestants’ safety.
 Instead, they’re conducted primarily to absolve producers and networks of legal liability.
-In fact, casting directors often seek out participants who are prone to violence—including alcoholics, drug addicts, and emotionally unstable people—the better to ensure fights, tears, and that oh-so-important ‘drama’.
+In fact, casting directors often seek out participants who are prone to violence—including alcoholics, drug addicts and emotionally unstable people—the better to ensure fights, tears, and that oh-so-important ‘drama’.
 One anonymous producer admitted as much to Entertainment Weekly:

 “The fact is, those shows work only because of the irresponsible casting.
 If you force people to cast upstanding citizens without criminal records, you’re not going to get the same show.”